hellocripsis/gold-dust-gateway/README.md

-# Gold Dust VPN (control-plane MVP)
+# Gold Dust Gateway (control-plane MVP)

-Gold Dust VPN is a tiny Rust control-plane that decides **which backend to use** for outbound traffic:
+Gold Dust Gateway is a tiny Rust control-plane that decides **which backend to use** for outbound traffic:

 - Prefer **Oxen** nodes when they’re healthy and enabled.
 - Fall back to **Tor** when Oxen is disabled or unhealthy.